 It’s one thing to recite a list of countries that formed each one of these epic DNA journies.
 It’s quite another to throw an image on the screen that brings that story to life.

-Another kind of map that is very useful in our research work are property and state/county boundary maps.
+Another kind of map that is very useful in our research work is property and state/county boundary maps.
 The Carolina’s are a perfect example.
 As genealogists, we have to remember the boundaries we recognize today aren’t anything like the boundaries our ancestors from a hundred years ago – or more – would have recognized.

 State and county boundary lines have undergone enormous changes throughout the course of the Carolinas’ history.
 From the earliest existence of the Carolina territory, to its being split between North and South Carolina – to the formation of the North and South Carolina state and county boundaries we recognize today – boundaries roamed around quite a bit.